Myanmar kyat: New banknotes of higher denominations

 On 1 October 2009, Ks.
-5,000/- banknotes were issued measuring 150 x 70 mm, with images of a white elephant and the Pyidaungsu Hluttaw This new denomination was five times larger than the previous largest denomination.
+5,000/- banknotes were issued measuring 150 x 70 mm, with images of a white elephant and the Pyidaungsu Hluttaw.
+This new denomination was five times larger than the previous largest denomination.
 Some welcomed a higher value note that reduced the number of banknotes needed for transaction.
-Other responses suggested widespread fear that the banknote would simply fuel the inflation.
+Other responses suggested widespread fear that the banknote would simply fuel inflation.
 This fear may have been supported by a jump in the black market exchange rates following the public announcement of the banknote.

 On 9 June 2012, the Central Bank announced that Ks.
 10,000/- notes would be introduced into circulation to better facilitate financial transactions in a largely cash-oriented economy.
 They were issued on 15 June 2012.